xmartlabs/xmartlabs.github.io/_posts/2019-03-21-Introducing-Android-Snapshot-Publisher.md

 Furthermore, our QA department or some other team members could also be waiting for our changes to deploy in order to test themselves.
 That's why we try to prepare and deliver new *Snapshot Builds* as soon as possible.

-Can you relate to this?
-If you can, you probably know that preparing and distributing new builds is not too hard but can take up valuable time.
+Do you find this familiar?
+If you do, you probably know that preparing and distributing new builds is not too hard but can take up valuable time.
 Nowadays the CI/CD servers are of great help as they can compile and deliver our applications with ease.
 Additionally, they let you schedule tasks so you don't have to care about tests or linter checks running, they will simply be executed before every deployment.